NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/nas.md

 #### ExportPolicy

-Export Policy associated with the volume.
+The export policy associated with the volume.

 _Required_: No